 We are active and supportive of all International Taekwon-Do events such as tournaments and seminars.
 The club has won many awards such as achieving second best club at the ITF World Cup in 2018.
 The club has produced over 100 black belts with many going on to represent New Zealand at World Champs level.

 Paul M TKD is a member club of International Taekwon-Do Foundation of New Zealand Inc (ITKD).
 ITKD is very much a “family” organisation, having grown from a few small clubs in Palmerston North and Wellington in the early 1970s.
 These clubs produced black belts that in turn started new clubs, and the organisation grew.
-Today we have around 90 schools nationwide.
+Today we have over 50 schools nationwide.

 International Taekwon-Do was first registered in New Zealand as an Incorporated Society in 1981 and is today recognised as a “National Sporting Organisation” by Sport New Zealand.
 Each and every year since then International Taekwon-Do has run regional and National Tournaments for its members, as well as hundreds of other events.
 It is recongnised by the International Taekwon-Do Federation (ITF).